roymitz/perturbation_kernel_approximation/README.md

 first_order_vs_second_order.m - Reproduces the plots of Section 7.1

-main_example.m - Reproduces the plots of Section 7.2
+sparse_example.m - Reproduces the plots of Section 7.2